 An advisory committee of Tolland residents has been formed to manage a participatory process to identify Tolland's needs and allocate community funds.
 The advisory committee has organized and developed a process for providing grants to nonprofit organizations that serve Tolland residents.

-The Tolland Community Fund Advisory Committee members include Chris Coleman, Lindsey Jones, Jerry Griffin (co-chair), Celeste Senechal (co-chair), and Andrea Spak.
+The Tolland Community Fund Advisory Committee members include Patrick Coffua, Chris Coleman, Carol Freedman, Jerry Griffin (co-chair), Heather McCann, Celeste Senechal (co-chair), and Peter Sartori.

 The purpose of the Advisory Committee is to: